Population Research Center

 Associate Vice Rector for Academic Affairs, FCCU

-Dr. Sufiyan Aslam
+Dr. Sufian Aslam

 Associate Vice Rector for Faculty Affairs, FCCU